 Klong Jilad Pier sits 5 km south of Krabi Town center and 8 km from the Krabi Bus Station.
 The pier opens onto a small road with songthaews and taxis waiting for ferry arrivals.

-Transfer options from Klong Jilad to popular Krabi-side destinations:
+Transfer options from Klong Jilad to popular Krabi-side destinations, with local fares in baht ($1 is roughly THB 35):

 - Krabi Town: 5 km$0 100 to 200 tuk-tuk, 15 minutes